scylladb/scylla-cloud-getting-started/docs/source/build-with-java.md

-# Quick Start: Java with ScyllaDB
+# Quick start: Java

-In this tutorial, you'll build a Media Player to store your songs and build playlists.
+In this tutorial you'll build a Media Player to store your songs and build playlists.

 ## 1. Getting the Driver